gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_LEDs.rst

     np[3] = (0, 0, 255)
     np.show()

 ----

 .. admonition:: Tasks

     | For quick RGB values for common colours, see https://www.rapidtables.com/web/color/RGB_Color.html

     #.
-Write code to set the last LEDS at position 1, 2 and 3 to yellow, cyan and magenta.
+Write code to set the LEDS at position 1, 2 and 3 to yellow, cyan and magenta.
+    #.
+Write code to set all the LEDS to yellow for 1 sec, then cyan for 1 sec, then magenta for 1 sec.

 ----